-The tax years 2004 through 2010 remain open to examination by the major taxing jurisdictions to which the Company is subject.
-During the third quarter of 2010, the examination of the Company's 2005 through 2008 federal income tax returns by the U.S. Internal Revenue Service was completed.
+The tax years 2005 through 2011 remain open to examination by the major taxing jurisdictions to which the Company is subject.
 The Company is not currently under audit in any major taxing jurisdiction.

 16. Segment Information

 The Company has one operating segment, mixed-signal analog intensive ICs, consisting of numerous product areas.
 The Company's chief operating decision maker is considered to be its Chief Executive Officer.
 The chief operating decision maker allocates resources and assesses performance of the business and other activities at the operating segment level.